 Santana waved his empty glass at a passing waiter and held up two fingers.
-“No bloody way!
+“No bloody way.
 He just didn’t think it through.”

 Santana lifted a shoulder and smiled a contented smile.
 “Whatever,” he breathed, proving that he wasn’t above stealing from modern society either.

 It was one of those rare moments when I wondered why I didn’t simply rejoin the world.
 This world.
-The one that smelled of expensive leather upholstery and furniture polish, not of raw sewage, gun oil and blood.
-The world that just sat there being the world until you told it to be something else.
+The one that smelled of expensive leather upholstery and furniture polish - not of raw sewage, gun oil and blood - the world that just sat there being the world until you told it to be something else.
 But life is never that simple, is it?

 The waiter delivered the drinks.
 He was Asian, and his smile was anything but a smile.
 He had beads of sweat on his forehead and half-moons of grime under his fingernails.
 I smelt the stale sweat of his armpits as he leant over my right shoulder to do his thing.
 I had smelt like that myself, sometimes far worse.
-I realized that the nice thoughts were just so much booze-induced crap.
+I realised that the nice thoughts were just so much booze-induced crap.
 The world only seems benign when you’re sixty floors above it.
 Drop below the fairy lights and rub shoulders with the common man, and the ambiance resorts to form.
 Here, and especially in Dubai, you could smell the greed and the ambition that kept people like Graham, Santana and myself in well-paid work.
 And there is little intrinsic difference between a waiter and a sheikh.
 Or a traveling salesman and a mercenary soldier.
 Everyone has an angle; all working towards their own end.
 And that end is always money.